PennController/penncontroller.github.io/basic-tutorial/6_logging-data.md

 blurb: How to collect and examine experimental data.
 ---

- how to collect and examine experimental data
+ How to collect and examine experimental data
   + Reading a PennController results file.
   + Comparing timestamps to calculate response time.